houd1ni/WebsocketPromisify/README.md

 - Can log messages/frames/response time into console or wherever you want to.
 (Hello, firefox 57+!)
 - Any protocols field.
 - Rejects if sent into closed socket or after some timeout without response.
-- If something sent before connection is connection is estabilished, it sends when its ready.
+- If something sent before connection is estabilished, it sends when its ready.

 How it on Server Side ?
 ```